Supreme court: France

 When there is jurisdictional dispute between judicial and administrative courts: the Court of Arbitration (Tribunal des conflits), which is empanelled half from the Court of Cassation and half from the Council of State and presided over by the Minister of Justice, is called together to settle the dispute or hand down a final decision.

 The High Court (Haute Cour) exists only to impeach the President of the French Republic in case of "breach of his duties patently incompatible with his continuing in office".
 Since a constitutional amendment of 2007, the French Constitution states that the High Court is composed of all members of both Houses of Parliament.
-As of 2018, it has never been convened.
+As of 2023, it has never been convened.

-While the President isn't, members of the French government are subject to the same laws as other French citizens.
+While the President is not, members of the French government are subject to the same laws as other French citizens.
 However, since 1993, a new and different court was introduced to judge them in place of normal courts, the Justice Court of the Republic (Cour de Justice de la République).
 It has since been highly criticized and is scheduled for deletion in a constitutional amendment due for 2019.